avolkov/2017-11-14-3d-printing/main_script.rst

 For mesh bed leveling -- which is a feature of this printer, it allows to compensate in software for unevenness of the bed which makes it much easier to align the bed and helps with adhesion of ABS.

 This system however doesn't help at all when Y-axis rods are bent.
+Or the angle is such that no matter what you do the brobe is far enough from the nozel that creates a differenre enough that the nozzle will hit the bed.

 The optimal mesh is 4x4, making a bigger mesh doesn't necessarily help with more precise leveling.